-Table 5-9 Main releases and receiving media from "other" coal combustion
+Table 5-9Main releases and receiving media from "other" coal combustion

-Phase of life cycle Air Water Land Product General waste Sector specific treatment/ disposal Other coal use X x x x x

-- Notes: X -Release pathway expected to be predominant for the sub-category; - x Additional release pathways to be considered, depending on specific source and national situation. - 269.
-The primary factors that determine releases for smaller coal combustion plants (such as industrial boilers) are similar to large coal-fired plants described above.
+Notes: X -Release pathway expected to be predominant for the sub-category;

+261. The primary factors that determine releases for smaller coal combustion plants (such as industrial boilers) are similar to large coal-fired plants described above.
 However, application of flue gas cleaning equipment is less common in smaller combustion plants and practically non-existing in household combustion (COWI, 2002).
-Therefore, generally a larger portion of mercury in the coal is released to the air. - 270.
-For sources with minimum, or no control technologies, nearly all the mercury present in the coal is likely to be emitted to the air.
+Therefore, generally a larger portion of mercury in the coal is released to the air.

+262. For sources with minimum, or no control technologies, nearly all the mercury present in the coal is likely to be emitted to the air.
 In heat and power production most of the mercury in the coal is thermally released in gaseous form during the combustion process.
-Post-combustion equipment for flue gas de-sulfurisation, de-NO_x and particle retention, may, however, be applied in some larger combustion facilities in this group, retaining parts of the otherwise released mercury.
+Post-combustion equipment for flue gas de-sulfurisation, de-NOx and particle retention, may however be applied in some larger combustion facilities in this group, retaining parts of the otherwise released mercury.
 Besides the mercury content in the coal used, other factors including the coal type, the combustion technology, and particularly any flue gas cleaning systems applied (if applied), determine the mercury amounts released, and the distribution of the output of mercury between air emissions, accumulation in solid incineration and flue gas cleaning residues, and releases to water (only indirectly to water via some flue gas cleaning technology types) (COWI, 2002).
-For larger combustion plants in the group, flue gas cleaning technology may be similar to that of combustion plants with thermal boiler capacity (at or) exceeding 300 MW (Megawatt), described in section 5.1.1. - 271.
-With regard to coke production, emissions to air can occur during charging and discharging of the coal/coke as well as during the heating.
+For larger combustion plants in the group, flue gas cleaning technology may be similar to that of larger power plants described in section 5.1.1.

+263. With regard to coke production, emissions to air can occur during charging and discharging of the coal/coke as well as during the heating.
 Since emissions are not released through a stack, the emission factors are hard to measure and are therefore subject to uncertainty.
-Releases to water can occur if effluents from quenching or wet scrubbing are discharged. - 272.
-The outputs of mercury from this sub-category are primarily distributed between 1) air emissions; and 2) accumulation in solid incineration residues and flue gas cleaning residues.
+Releases to water can occur if effluents from quenching or wet scrubbing are discharged.

+264. The outputs of mercury from this sub-category are primarily distributed between 1) air emissions; and 2) accumulation in solid incineration residues and flue gas cleaning residues.
 There may possibly also be some releases to water (only via wet flue gas cleaning technology systems or prewash of coals).
-It should be noted that like other deposition of mercury-containing waste, solid residues from coal combustion will likely give rise to future releases of mercury to some degree, depending on the disposal method or end-use of the residue and the level of control to minimize mercury releases to air, water and land over decades. - 273.
-Generally, for sources in this sub-category, more than half of the mercury input is probably released with the air emissions, while the remainder is likely to be retained in flue gas cleaning residues (if controls are present), and maybe a little in bottom ashes/slag, depending on the source type.
+It should be noted that like other deposition of mercury-containing waste, solid residues from coal combustion will likely give rise to future releases of mercury to some degree, depending on the disposal method or end-use of the residue and the level of control to minimize mercury releases to air, water and land over decades.

+265. Generally, for sources in this sub-category, more than half of the mercury input is probably released with the air emissions, while the remainder is likely to be retained in flue gas cleaning residues (if controls are present), and maybe a little in bottom ashes/slag, depending on the source type.
 For industrial boilers and other combustion plants, very low concentrations of mercury are likely to be found in the bottom ash.
-However, for residential heating, levels may be somewhat higher. - 274.
-For coal combustion plants with no emission reduction equipment or with retention of larger particles only (ESP retention), all or most of the mercury inputs will be released directly to the atmosphere.
+However, for residential heating, levels may be somewhat higher.

+266. For coal combustion plants with no emission reduction equipment or with retention of larger particles only (ESP retention), all or most of the mercury inputs will be released directly to the atmosphere.
 This is because the majority of the mercury in the exhaust gas remains in the gas phase, or is adsorbed to small particles.
 Fabric filters and other high-efficiency particle filters, also retaining small particles, have, however, retained high percentages of the mercury inputs under certain conditions.